 - Secondly, we will look at accidents and injuries that can occur in the workplace.

-- And finally, we will explain how to claim compensation for an office injury that was not your fault.
+- And finally, we will explain how to claim compensation for an office injury that was not your fault with the help of personal injury solicitors.

-If you have been injured because of an accident at work, help is at hand.
+If you suffer injuries because of an accident at work, help is at hand.
 We can support you in your claim for compensation for your injuries.
 Call Accident Claims UK’s free helpline today.
 Alternatively, contact us in writing.
-If we can see that you have a valid claim, a skilled personal injury claims solicitor can begin work on your claim.
+If we can see that you have a valid office accident claim, a skilled personal injury claims solicitor can begin work on your claim.
 Contact us today or read on to learn more.

 A work-related accident in an office is an unwanted occurrence that takes place in an office environment.
 It results in a worker becoming injured or made ill.
 For instance, an employee could trip on a loose wire and break their kneecap.

-If an employee has been injured at work in an accident that was not their fault, they may be eligible to claim compensation.
+If an employee suffers injuries at work in an accident that was not their fault, they may be eligible to claim compensation.
 To make a successful accident at work claim, you will have to prove the following:

 - Your employer owed you a duty of care to protect your health and safety.